Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: So we keep it that way.

-THOR: You know it's a tra
+THOR: You know it's a trap